-The embroidered cloths were 'found' textiles made by women whose stories were lost.
-In the piece my own stitches (copied to match) mingle with those made by those of unknown embroiderers.
+'Lodz Banquet' is a celebration of many women's lives - three women from Lodz (our great grandmother Helena, and her daughters Tycia and Rusha), and the many unknown women who had sewn the 'found' cloths.
+They may have sewn their own celebratory cloths and feasted at Purim, making meals and reflecting upon the story of Esther.
+The embroidered cloths were 'found' textiles made by women whose stories are lost.
+In the piece the embroidery stitches (copied to match) mingle with those made by those of unknown embroiderers.
 The histories of these lost women (who probably died in Auschwitz) are shared by us all.

 Oma Dreaming 2017 - present

-A developing project exploring the connection between the desire to capture the 'spirit of the mass' in landscape and the nuances of feeling developing in the state of motherhood/grandmotherhood.
+'Oma Dreaming' is a developing project exploring the connection between the desire to capture the 'spirit of the mass' in landscape and the nuances of feeling developing in the state of motherhood/grandmotherhood.
 The work sets out to create a visual language to celebrate new life, and threads of maternal experience.

-The Wednesday Notes 2014
+Wednesday Notes 2014

 Lace and Longing 2012

-Images of a collection of antique glass are overlaid by a conversation between mother and daughter about a piece of Bohemian glass that arrived as an engagement present in Nottingham from Chemnitz in 1953.
-From Bohemia explores the way domestic objects are a rich source for myth making and are charged with an energy that feeds our imaginations.
+In 'From Bohemia' images of a collection of antique glass are overlaid by a conversation with our mum about a piece of Bohemian glass that arrived as an engagement present in Nottingham from Chemnitz in 1953.
+The video explores the way domestic objects are a rich source for myth making and are charged with an energy that feeds our imaginations.
 The piece also asks questions about how family histories are transmitted and about the malleability of memory.

-Filmed at the train station Friedrichstrasse in Berlin Palace of Tears explores how the present crosses over with the past.
+Filmed at the train station Friedrichstrasse in Berlin 'Palace of Tears' explores how the present crosses over with the past.
 The piece suggests that memories are enmeshed in the fabric of the station that and we cannot escape from these, even after borders change, and the fabric of public buildings is renewed.
 These memories, present in windows tracks and walls, intersect with the voices of today’s travellers.

-Touching on issues around memory, trauma and exile Her Tree depicts the silent folding of a cloth embroidered by three generations of women, including my grandmother, mother and sister.
+Touching on issues around memory, trauma and exile 'Her Tree' depicts the silent folding of a cloth embroidered by three generations of women, including our grammy, mum and my sister.
 Originating in central Europe and embroidered at particular times in the women’s lives, such as during pregnancy or illness, the cloth has come to symbolise survival and celebration as well as separation and dispossession.
-Her Tree marks the connections between women and the passing on of knowledge and culture between generations
+'Her Tree' marks the connections between women and the passing on of knowledge and culture between generations

 Apfel Strudel 2002